fel88/fel88/README.md

 I've discovered some open-source benefits❤️: <br/>
 ➕ Feel free <br/>
-➕ You can code or not , in both ways is okay  <br/>
+➕ You can code or not , both ways are okay  <br/>
 ➕ You can write programs as dirty/clean as you want <br/>
 ➕ Refactor later anytime as much as you want <br/>
 ➕ No pressure, just pleasure (no deadlines, no colleagues) <br/>